automenta/mb7/doc/README.vsn.md

 ----------

-Below is a detailed and complete specification for **SemanticScribe**, encapsulating all discussed features, organized for clarity and implementation readiness.
+Below is a detailed and complete specification for **Netention**, encapsulating all discussed features, organized for clarity and implementation readiness.
 This document integrates the tag-driven, reactive design we’ve refined, unifying distinctions and empowering users with an intuitive, predictable UX.
 It includes implementation choices, a comprehensive tag table, and notes on undecided or ambiguous aspects, ensuring we can reproduce our current